A piece of high-hanging fruit inspired Mark Rampolla to step off the corporate ladder and into the beverage startup scene.

 In 2004, Rampolla was living in El Salvador running a packaging business for a FORTUNE 100 company.
 His career was on the move, but the former Peace Corps volunteer had become restless and was no longer passionate about his professional trajectory.
 After some serious soul-searching, he decided to pursue a more entrepreneurial path and plunge headfirst into the unchartered waters – of coconut water.
 He and his family had spent years sipping on the refreshing drink, which was a staple in Latin American culture but had yet to reach the U.S.

 Rampolla launched ZICO Coconut Water and, in less than a decade, grew his startup into a leader in a new $8 billion global beverage category.
 ZICO’s success also brought hundreds of millions of dollars to developing-world farmers while delighting American consumers.
-The Coca-Cola Company invested in ZICO in 2009 and acquired the brand in 2013.
+The

 In Rampolla’s new book, High-Hanging Fruit: Build Something Great By Going Where No One Else Will, he shares the behind-the-scenes details of ZICO’s rise and explains how his passion for social good paid off.
 The book pushes readers to never settle for the “low-hanging fruit” of profit, but to reach higher by trying something that others might consider too difficult to tackle.